Classroom Animal Alphabet Book

-Students will be able to identify and use alliteration.
+- Students will be able to participate in shared research and writing projects.

 - Let students know that today's lesson will involve the alphabet.